EBRZ124/acc-2026-java-m3b/README.md

 - Pay for the order

 ## Stretch goals
-- Add a new payment method, for example crypto payment or bank transfer
+- Add a new payment method, for example crypto payment or bank transfer <- Added in my solution
 - Add tax calculation using AppConfig
 - Save completed orders in memory